Bluntnose sixgill shark

 The bluntnose sixgill shark (Hexanchus griseus), often simply called the cow shark, is the largest hexanchoid shark, growing to 18 ft in length.
 It is found in tropical and temperate waters worldwide and its diet is widely varied by region.

 The bluntnose sixgill is a species of sixgill sharks, of genus Hexanchus, a genus that also consists of two other species: the bigeye sixgill shark (Hexanchus nakamurai) and the Atlantic sixgill shark (Hexanchus vitulus).
 Through their base pairs of mitochondrial genes COI and ND2, these three species of sixgills widely differ from one another.

 Taxonomy

 The first scientific description of the bluntnose sixgill shark was authored in 1788 by Pierre Joseph Bonnaterre.
 As a member of the family Hexanchidae, it has more close relatives in the fossil record than living relatives.
 The related living species include the dogfish, the Greenland shark, and other six- and seven-gilled sharks.
 Some of the shark's relatives date back 200 million years.
 This shark is a notable species due to both its primitive and current physical characteristics.

+Very large fossil teeth of sixgill sharks, known as †Hexanchus gigas (Sismonda, 1857) are known rarely worldwide from the Early Miocene to the Pliocene.
+Such teeth are very similar to those of H. griseus aside from their large size, and it is uncertain whether H. gigas is synonymous with H. griseus.